What is in Trump’s Greenland ‘deal’ – and what is missing?

 Denmark has said it is open to discussions that do not compromise territorial integrity.
 But the issue will also need approval within Greenland.
 The island is organised as a semi-autonomous territory with its own prime minister, who has strongly opposed American threats in recent weeks.

-Prime Minister Jens-Frederik Nielsen has, notably, not yet commented on Rutte’s talks with Trump.
+Prime minister Jens-Frederik Nielsen has, notably, not yet commented on Mr Rutte’s talks with Mr Trump.

-Aaja Chemnitz, a Greenlandic member of the Danish parliament, said she feared that Nato was bartering over Greenland’s future without Greenlandic involvement.
+Aaja Chemnitz Larsen, a Greenlandic member of the Danish parliament, said she feared that Nato was bartering over Greenland’s future without the island’s involvement.

 “What we are witnessing these days in statements from Trump is completely insane.
 Nato has absolutely no mandate to negotiate anything whatsoever without us in Greenland,” she wrote on social media.